hwguyturnsw/STM32MP157A-DK1/README.md

 Checking Enable File...
 File NOT found! - Skipping expansion of root filesystem...
 ```

+This has been tested with 16GB, 8GB, and 4GB SD cards.

 # Documentation
 Please read the buildroot manual before creating issues with building:
 https://buildroot.org/downloads/manual/manual.html